microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

 In this scenario, you will deploy a [Container Apps environment](https://learn.microsoft.com/en-us/azure/container-apps/environment) and a 3-node container app running in Azure.

-- Store - The store app is the store's frontend app, running a Blazor Server project that reaches out to the backend APIs.
+- Store - The store app is the store's frontend app, running a [Blazor Server project](https://learn.microsoft.com/dotnet/architecture/blazor-for-web-forms-developers/introduction) that reaches out to the backend APIs.
-- Products API - This API is a Swagger UI-enabled API that hands back product names and IDs to callers.
+- Products API - This API is a [Swagger UI-enabled API](https://swagger.io/tools/swagger-ui/) that hands back product names and IDs to callers.
 - Inventory API - A simple API that provides a random number for a given product ID string.
-The values of each string/integer pair are stored in memory cache so they are consistent between API calls.
+The values of each string/integer pair are stored in a memory cache so they are consistent between API calls.

 ## Prerequisites